 You need to devote some time to research your topic on Pinterest.
 Put every word you can think of related to your topic into the search bar and see what you find.
 Take notes, create your boards, pin content, and make your page a wonderful curation of things that would benefit the person who needs the services of your nonprofit, or ideas for those looking to serve.

 It is so important to remember to create a pinnable image for each piece of content you share from your own website.
-That image should be vertical, and be 735 x 1100.
+That image should be vertical with a 2:3 ratio.
 (If you are also active on Facebook or Instagram, you can create images that will work on those platforms as well.)

 Feel free to use stock photos on these images if you need to.
 The most important thing is to do something to grab the attention of those who see the pin.
 For your text, use a question, or a quote that grabs their eye as they scroll.
 Keep it simple, but peak their interest.